melezhik/swat/README.md

 # TAP

-Swat produce output in [TAP](https://testanything.org/) format , that means you may use your favorite tap parsers to bring result to another test / reporting systems, follow TAP documentation to get more on this.
+Swat produces output in [TAP](https://testanything.org/) format , that means you may use your favorite tap parsers to bring result to another test / reporting systems, follow TAP documentation to get more on this.
 Here is example for converting swat tests into JUNIT format

     swat $project_root $host --formatter TAP::Formatter::JUnit